-Your sump pump is one of those elements you may not think about until you need it—then you count on it to be operating as it should.
+Your sump pump is one of those elements you may not consider until you need it—then you hope it’s operating as it should.
 Some homes with basements or crawl spaces are sheltered from ground water damage by a network of drainage pipes around the foundation.
 The pipes direct water into a shallow pit, or sump, where a sump pump pushes the water out and away from the house through a discharge pipe.
-A damaged or broken pump can quickly allow water to overflow the sump and damage your basement.
+A damaged or broken pump can quickly allow water to overflow the sump and ravage your basement.

 Although rather simple, a sump pump is one of the most essential and neglected disaster prevention devices in a home.
-Sump pumps work automatically each time water fills the sump, making them easy to forget about.
-While usually very reliable, it is only as good as the power that keeps it functioning.
+Sump pumps work regularlyl each time water fills the sump, making them easy to forget about.
+While generally very reliable, it is only as good as the power that keeps it functioning.

-When this simple system fails, the results can be catastrophic, leading to thousands of dollars in damage, daily disruptions caused by major repair work and higher insurance premiums for years to come.
-So spending some time and money on evading failure makes a lot of sense.
+When this simple system breaks down, the results can be catastrophic, resulting in thousands of dollars in damage, daily disruptions caused by major repair work and higher insurance premiums for years to come.
+So spending some time and money on avoiding failure makes a lot of sense.
 That’s the appeal of sump pump battery backup systems—no matter what the cause of the pump failure, a backup system will save the day.

 Advantages of battery backup systems

 - Easy to maintain